KevinWorkman/HappyCoding/tutorials/processing/_posts/2017-02-07-processing-js.md

 If any of the above are true, then you have to stick with the first approach of [exporting applications](/tutorials/processing/export-applications).

 But if none of the above are true, then you can embed your Processing sketch in a webpage using Processing.js.
-You do this by creating a `.html` file that loads the Processing.js library, and then includes your Processing code.
+You do this by following these steps:

+1. Create an `.html` file.
+2. In that HTML file, load the Processing.js library: `<script src="https://cdnjs.cloudflare.com/ajax/libs/processing.js/1.6.0/processing.min.js"></script>`
+3. Then include your Processing code inside a `<script type="application/processing">` tag.

 It looks like this: